A deadly serious affair…

 “It’s really not funny,” Lilia was saying when Nick tuned back into the spirited conversation.
 “And we do not need to tell that story.”

-Lilia Van Nostrand, Sam’s chief of staff at the White House, had met Nick’s longtime friend Dr. Harry Flynn through them, and they were madly in love.
+Lilia Van Nostrand, Sam’s chief of staff at the White House, had met Nick’s longtime friend Harry through them, and they were madly in love.
 That was obvious to anyone who knew them.
 On the recent trip Harry had taken with Nick to Europe, Harry had confided that he planned to marry Lilia as soon as he possibly could.

 Harry’s beloved dropped her head into her hands, resigned to telling the story despite her objections.

-“We were in Chincoteague,” Harry said, grinning gleefully, “at a bed and breakfast.
+“We were in Chincoteague,” Harry said, grinning gleefully, “at a bed-and-breakfast.
 Lilia woke up early and went down to get coffee wearing only her robe.”

 “I figured it was safe at six in the morning.”
 Her face had gone bright red with embarrassment.
 “Who else is going to be up at that ungodly hour?”